yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/models/k-means.md

     - i.e.: Assign sample $\boldsymbol{x}_i$ to its closest centroid $k$ for all samples ($\{\mathcal{s}_k\}$ is updated)
   - M-step: $\boldsymbol{c}_k =  \frac{1}{|\mathcal{s}_k|}\sum_{\boldsymbol{x}_i \in \mathcal{s}_k} \boldsymbol{x_i} $
     - i.e.: Move the centroid to the center of corresponding group ($\{\boldsymbol{c}_k\}$ is updated.)
+  - The algorithm has converged when the assignments no longer change.
+Then we can stop the iteration.

 ### 1.2.
 Centroids Initialization